PPgp/bayesTFR/Uncertainty_Annual_Readme.md

 pred.list <- tfr.predict(sim.dir="bayesTFR.output", burnin=0, burnin3=0, uncertainty=TRUE)
 ```

-Otherwise, it will take the past TFR as the input in my.tfr.file, and if that is not provided it will take the linearly interpolated UN estimates as input.
+Otherwise, it will take the past TFR as the input in my.tfr.file, and if that is not provided it will take the linearly interpolated UN estimates as input (but still use the estimated parameters with uncertainty considered).

 ## More to come
 - Faster version for Annual estimation